Insper/open-dev/docs/lessons/02-software-and-communities/slides.md

 ---

-# Comunidades de software
+# Software Communities

 ----
-# Discussão
+# Discussion

 #

-**Pergunta 1**: quais são os softwares que vocês mais utilizam no dia a dia?
+**Question 1**: What are the software you use the most in your daily life?
 #
 #
 #
-**Pergunta 2**: quem é o principal desenvolvedor do projeto?
+**Question 2**: Who is the main developer of the project?

 ----

-# Exemplo: Kernel Linux
+# Example: Linux Kernel

 ![width:300px](linuxfoundationlogo.png)

-Fundação dá suporte ao desenvolvimento do Kernel Linux e à criação de um ecossistema de software de código aberto ao seu redor.
+Foundation supports the development of the Linux Kernel and the creation of an open-source software ecosystem around it.

-Apoio:
+Support:

-* Financeiro
+- Financial
-* Propriedade intelectual
+- Intellectual property
-* Infraestrutura
+- Infrastructure
-* Serviços e treinamento
+- Services and training

 ---
-# Exemplo: Kernel Linux
+# Example: Linux Kernel

-Empresas que patrocinam desenvolvimento:
+Companies that sponsor development:

-1. Individuais (11,95%)
+1. Individual (11.95%)
-1. Intel (10,01%)
+2. Intel (10.01%)
-3. Red Hat (8,90%)
+3. Red Hat (8.90%)
-4. Desconhecido (4,09%)
+4. Unknown (4.09%)
-5. IBM (3,79%)
+5. IBM (3.79%)
-6. SUSE (3,49%)
+6. SUSE (3.49%)
-7. Linaro (2,96%)
+7. Linaro (2.96%)
-8. Consultores (2,96%)
+8. Consultants (2.96%)
-9. Google (2,79%)
+9. Google (2.79%)
-10. Samsung (2,28%)
+10. Samsung (2.28%)

-Fonte: "2020 Linux Kernel Development Report"
+Source: "2020 Linux Kernel Development Report"

 ---
-# Exemplo: Ubuntu
+# Example: Ubuntu

 #
 #